EOSC-CZ/sablona-dokumentace/en/statutory-documents/collection-policy.md

 # Collection policy

 - *Describe the methods of content acquisition, from which sources and by what means the data enters the repository.*
+- *Describe the collection development plan, criteria for selection and inclusion in the repository.*
 - *Describe the legal conditions for content acquisition (contractual, statutory, open data, ...).*
 - *Indicate the amount of data and its expected growth (increments), total volume and number of files or individual digital objects.*
 - *Indicate the level of curation of the content.
 Select all relevant types from:*